kumahq/kuma-website/docs/docs/1.1.3/policies/external-services.md

 # External Service

-This policy enables consuming services that are not part of the mesh from services running inside it.
-The default [passthrough](/docs/1.1.2/policies/mesh/#controlling-the-passthrough-mode) cluster will allow for accessing any non-mesh host by its domain name or IP address.
-As the name of the feature suggests, this pattern leaves the mesh administrator with no tools to aply any policies for such traffic.
-Therefore, ExternalService resource allows for declaring the desired external resource as a named service within the mesh and enabling the observability, security and traffic manipulation similar to any other service in the mesh.
+This policy allows services running inside the mesh to consume services that are not part of the mesh.
+The `ExternalService` resource allows you to declare specific external resources by name within the mesh, instead of implementing the default [passthrough mode](/docs/1.1.3/policies/mesh/#controlling-the-passthrough-mode).
+Passthrough mode allows access to any non-mesh host by specifying its domain name or IP address, without the ability to apply any traffic policies.
+The `ExternalService` resource enables the same observability, security, and traffic manipulation for external traffic as for services entirely inside the mesh

+When you enable this policy, you should also [disable passthrough mode](mesh/#controlling-the-passthrough-mode) for the mesh and enable the [data plane proxy builtin DNS](../networking/dns/#data-plane-proxy-built-in-dns) name resolution.

 ## Usage

-A simple HTTP service can be defined as follows
+A simple HTTPS external service can be defined:

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"